mythmakerseven/groupread/README.md

 - editing functionality for posts and comments

-- archived mode for groups that have finished their reading schedule

-- export group contents in a reasonable format (CSV, PDF, ?)

-- reworked and simplified book selection process

 - moderation tools for group owners

 - proper display of authors for books with multiple authors (OL's API is tricky about this)